aarjap1/aarjap1/README.md

 ### Hi there 👋 My Name Is Aarjap Piya

-- 🔭 I’m currently a undergraduate student
+- 🔭 I’m currently a Undergraduate Student majoring in Computer Science
 - 🌱 I’m currently learning Java and Javascript
 - 👯 I’m looking to collaborate on ...
 - ⚡ Fun fact: I love to play Guitar and often post guitar videos on my social media